 Puma partners with Material ConneXion and Culture + Commerce client Yves Béhar to create a next-generation alternative to the shoebox.

 When Puma execs wanted to nix the traditional shoebox while simultaneously improving sustainability and decreasing costs, they sought the help of Material ConneXion, the world’s largest library of innovative and sustainable materials.
-In turn, Material ConneXion invited its sister brand, Culture + Commerce, and its client Yves Béhar of Fuseproject, to join forces.
+In turn, Material ConneXion invited creative talent management agency, Culture + Commerce, and its client Yves Béhar of Fuseproject, to join forces.
 The result was a game-changer.

 The team worked to rethink the design of the iconic red Puma shoebox, and provided an analysis of materials usage, fabrication methods and sustainable processes all the way through to materials sourcing and manufacturing.